Sphinx Push-up

 Variations:

-• Bodyweight Triceps Extension: Involves extending the arms overhead while maintaining a narrow hand position, isolating and intensifying the triceps engagement.
+• Bodyweight Triceps Extension: A bodyweight triceps overhead isolation exercise.
 The bodyweight counterpart of the overhead triceps extensions commonly done in gyms.

 Breathing Technique:

-• Scapular Engagement: Maintain scapular protraction throughout the repetitions.
+• Scapular Engagement: Maintain scapular depression and protraction for better stability and muscle engagement.

 • Additional Information: